Miswak: Chemical composition

 Salvadorine and benzylisothiocyanate appear to be responsible for the antibacterial activity of Miswak.
 The plant also contains insoluble fluoride in high concentration, calcium, salicylic acid, and some antioxidants of unclear function.

-Other considerations

-A 2016 paper has been published comparing human DNA left on used miswak and toothbrushes, including the effect of time, to determine whether miswak is a reasonable source of DNA when found at crime scenes.
-The conclusion was that miswak contains a high enough quantity of DNA, and retained good DNA profiling; and when compared to toothbrushes, miswak is a reasonable source of DNA for forensic profiling.
-In addition, time of storage up to four months had no or little effects on results.

 Religious prescriptions

-The use of the miswak is frequently advocated in the hadith (the traditions relating to the life of Muhammad).
-Situations where the miswak is recommended to be used include before or during wudu (ablution), on waking up in the morning, before going to the mosque, before entering one's house, before and after going on a journey, on Fridays, before sleeping and after waking up, when experiencing hunger or thirst and before entering any good gathering.
+The use of the miswak is frequently advocated in the hadith (the traditions relating to the life of Prophet Muhammad).
+Situations where the miswak is recommended to be used include before or during wudu (ablution), before going to the mosque, before entering one's house, before and after going on a journey, on Fridays, before sleeping and after waking up, when experiencing hunger or thirst and before entering any good gathering.

 In addition to strengthening the gums, preventing tooth decay and eliminating toothaches, the miswak is said to halt further decay that has already set in.
 Furthermore, it is reputed to create a fragrance in the mouth, eliminate bad breath, improve sensitivity of taste-buds and promote cleaner teeth.